3 amazing landscapes forged by ice

 The result?
 A textbook example of glacial landscapes, with hanging valleys, moraine, glacial striation, cirques, and enormous fjords.
 It’s also largely untouched by humans.
 Fortunately, there are a few trails for visitors to tramp along in awe.

-We explore some of the most amazing geological places to visit on this wonderful planet on our geology tours, from Spanish salt mines to the deserts of Utah.
+We explore some of the most amazing landscapes and geological places to visit on this wonderful planet on our geology tours, from Spanish salt mines to the deserts of Utah.